Skip to content

 import pySWATPlus

-# Replace this with your actual path
+# Replace this with the path to your project's TxtInOut folder

-txtinout_path = r"C:\Users\Username\project\Scenarios\Default\TxtInOut"
+txtinout_folder = r"C:\Users\Username\project\Scenarios\Default\TxtInOut"

 txtinout_reader = pySWATPlus.TxtinoutReader(